 This behavior can be caused by different factors.
-Click the possible causes one by one to be redirected to the corresponding troubleshooting steps below in the article.
+Click the possible causes one by one to be redirected to the corresponding troubleshooting steps below:

-- The HAL plug-in directory in the System Library folder contains drivers which are not supported.
+- The HAL plug-in folder contains drivers which are not supported.

 - The NIHardwareAgent is not running in the background.